What is Puakenikeni Flower: Meaning And Uses

 Botanical Characteristics of Puakenikeni Flower lei

-• They are scientifically known as Fagraca berteroana A. Gray ex Benth, belonging to the Gentianaceae family (formerly Loganiaceae), specifically the Potalicae subfamily.
+• The Puakenikeni english name is Fagraca berteroana A. Gray ex Benth, belonging to the Gentianaceae family (formerly Loganiaceae), specifically the Potalicae subfamily.

 • They are also known as ksid in Palau, mbua in Fiji, peengas in Chuuk, and pua in various Pacific regions, including Tonga, Horne Islands, ‘Uvea, Niue, Cooks, Tahiti, Australs, Rapa, Marquesas, and Hawai’i.